Quantum computation of conical intersections on a programmable superconducting quantum processor

 (1) Perform a Hartree-Fock calculation to obtain an initial set of MOs.

 (2) Construct the active space Hamiltonian using the obtained MOs and apply a fermion-to-qubit transformation to obtain a qubit Hamiltonian.

-(3) Setup a PQC for each interested state $|\Psi_{I}(\mathbf{x}_c^I)\rangle$ within the active space.
-Depending on the complexity of molecules, either the PQC derived from UCCSD or qubit-ADAPT will be used in this work.
+(3) Setup a parameterized quantum circuit (PQC) $U_I(\mathbf{x}_c^I)$ for each state within the active space $|\Psi^{I}_{\mathrm{act}}(\mathbf{x}_c^I)\rangle\equiv U_I(\mathbf{x}_c^I)|0\rangle$.
+Depending on the complexity of molecules, either the UCCSD (unitary coupled-cluster singles and doubles)\cite{mcclean2017hybrid} or qubit-ADAPT (adaptive derivative-assembled problem-tailored)\cite{Grimsley_2019,Tang_2021} ansatz will be used in this work (vide post).